Management and Security powered by Landesk

 - If a ruleset includes performance monitor alerts, open the Real-time inventory and monitoring console for each device with that ruleset and define the performance monitor counters for the device.

 In order to deploy a ruleset to a managed device, you must first have a management agent installed on that device.
-When you deploy the standard management agent, the default ruleset is installed on the device by default, but you can select this or any other available rulesets to be installed on the device with the management agent.
+When you deploy the standard management agent, the default ruleset can be installed on the device, but you can select this or any other available rulesets to be installed on the device with the management agent.
 After the agent setup is complete you can update the default ruleset or deploy new rulesets by scheduling an alerting task.

 To deploy an alert ruleset